patriciahughes1/MySQL-Portfolio/README.md

 * Check for null or missing values in each column

 ### Data Cleaning
-* Handle missing values: Using MySQL functions to fill in or ignore ulls where appropriate.
+* **Handle missing values:** Using MySQL functions to fill in or ignore ulls where appropriate.
-* Outlier Detection: detect and review outliers in criticial columns.
+* **Outlier Detection:** detect and review outliers in criticial columns.
-* Adjust Data Types: Ensure numerical columns are correctly typed.
+* **Adjust Data Types:** Ensure numerical columns are correctly typed.

 ### Exploratory Data Analysis (EDA)
-* Column Summaries: Generate summary statistics (mean, median, mode, min, max) for numerical columns, and count unique values for categorical columns.
+* **Column Summaries:** Generate summary statistics (mean, median, mode, min, max) for numerical columns, and count unique values for categorical columns.
-* Numerical Variables: Use MySQL group by and count functions to examine distributions for key numerical fields such as Age, Flight Distance, and Delay Times.
+* **Numerical Variables:** Use MySQL group by and count functions to examine distributions for key numerical fields such as Age, Flight Distance, and Delay Times.
-* Satisfaction Correlations: Compare Satisfaction with other columns using conditional aggregation to see which factors vary most by satisfaction level.
+* **Satisfaction Correlations:** Compare Satisfaction with other columns using conditional aggregation to see which factors vary most by satisfaction level.
-* Delay Impact: Analyze the relationship between delays (Departure Delay in Minutes, Arrival Delay in Minutes) and satisfaction.
+* **Delay Impact:** Analyze the relationship between delays (Departure Delay in Minutes, Arrival Delay in Minutes) and satisfaction.
-* Customer Type and Satisfaction: Explore satisfaction levels across Customer Type (loyal vs disloyal) and Class (Business, Eco, Eco Plus) to understand whcih customers groups are more satisfied.
+* **Customer Type and Satisfaction:** Explore satisfaction levels across Customer Type (loyal vs disloyal) and Class (Business, Eco, Eco Plus) to understand whcih customers groups are more satisfied.
-* Age Groups: Create age group brackets (Young adults, middle-aged, and seniors) to analyze satisfaction by age group.
+* **Age Groups:** Create age group brackets (Young adults, middle-aged, and seniors) to analyze satisfaction by age group.
-* Delay Groups: Convert delay times into categories (No Delay, Short Delay, Long Delay) for easier analysis of delay impacts on satisfaction.
+* **Delay Groups:** Convert delay times into categories (No Delay, Short Delay, Long Delay) for easier analysis of delay impacts on satisfaction.

 _This exploration phase not only sets up the dataset for deeper analysis but also allows me to establish a thorough understanding of its structure and nuances.
 It will help me uncover actionable insights and demonstrate my ability to perform a complete and thoughtful analysis._

 ## Data Analysis
+This section will analyze the factors that contribute to passenger satisfaction using statistical techniques.
+The analysis will include a mix of summary statistics, correlations, segment analysis, and delayed impact analysis to uncover key insights.

+* **Descriptive Analysis:** I will generate summary statistics for some numerical features focusing on Satisfaction, Flight Distance, Age, and Delay times.
+Visualize the data distribution for each feature using histograms for continuous variables (e.g., Age, Flight Distance) and bar charts for categorical variables (e.g., Class, Customer Type).
+Assess missing values and outliers, deciding whether to impute, exclude, or handle them based on their impact on the dataset.
+* **Correlation Analysis:** Calculate correlation coefficients between Satisfaction and numerical variables like Departure/Arrival Delay, Flight Distance, and various satisfaction metrics (e.g., Seat Comfort, Inflight Entertainment).
+Explore interactions among satisfaction metrics (e.g., whether higher Seat Comfort correlates with higher Inflight Service satisfaction) to determine interdependencies.
+* **Segment Analysis:** Group passengers by categorical features (e.g., Customer Type, Class, Type of Travel) and calculate average satisfaction scores within each group.
+Use visualization tools like box plots to show satisfaction distribution across Age and Class or scatter plots to analyze patterns across Flight Distance and Satisfaction by travel purpose.
+Examine segment differences, such as how satisfaction trends for loyal vs. disloyal customers or how business vs. personal travel influences key satisfaction factors.
+* **Delay Impact Analysis:** Investigate the relationship between Departure and Arrival Delays and Satisfaction using linear regression or correlation coefficients.
+Group delay times into categories (e.g., 0-15 mins, 15-30 mins, etc.) and assess satisfaction scores for each group to observe threshold points where satisfaction significantly drops.
+Visualize the delay data against satisfaction, possibly using a line graph or scatter plot, to emphasize how increasing delays impact passenger experience.

 ## Predictive Modeling
+*  Preprocess the data, encoding categorical variables and standardizing features as needed.
+*  Train a predictive model (e.g., logistic regression, decision tree, or random forest) to classify passengers as “Satisfied,” “Neutral,” or “Dissatisfied.”
+*  Fine-tune the model, optimizing parameters to improve classification accuracy.
+*  Evaluate model performance using metrics like accuracy, precision, recall, and F1 score, and generate a confusion matrix to analyze misclassifications.

 ## Insights and Recommendations
+1. Passenger Satisfaction Drivers
+   * Insight:
+   * Recommendation:

+2. Segmented Satisfaction Insights
+   * Insight:
+   * Recommendation:
+3. Impact of Delays on Satisfaction
+   * Insight:
+   * Recommendation:
+4. Online and Offline Booking Satisfaction
+   * Insight:
+   * Recommendation:
+5. Predictive Modeling for Customer Retention
+   * Insight:
+   * Recommendation:

 ## Conclusion